mario-eth/soldeer/CONTRIBUTING.md

 From within GitHub, opening a new pull request will present you with a template that should be filled out.
 Please try your best at filling out the details, but feel free to skip parts if you're not sure what to put.

-Make sure to use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format described above for your PR title.
+Make sure to use the [Conventional Commits][conventional-commits] format described above for your PR title.

 #### Discuss and update